 Aside from the strategic product placements within the campaigns, the ads often feature notable celebrities and models beloved by the fashion house.
 Naomi Campbell starred in Michael Kors’ Fall/Winter 2021 imagery while Jennifer Lopez reprised her role as one of the muses for Coach.
 The ads provide a way for you to catch up on anything you might have missed the first time around, whether it’s the latest runway look or must-have product.
 Of course, the photos also serve to entice you to make a wish list of new fall/winter items you need.
 (Everyone’s going to want those zipper pouch Prada gloves.)

-Scroll ahead to see the best fall fashion campaigns because you don’t want to be too far behind on knowing what will be “cool” come Sept.
-22 (the first day of autumn).
+Scroll ahead to see the best fall fashion campaigns because you don’t want to be too far behind on knowing what will be “cool.”
 This post will be continuously updated with more news from brands as they’re released.

 The Chanel Fall/Winter 2021 campaign celebrates the joy of winter sports.
 Photographer duo Inez & Vinoodh shot models lounging on banquettes with a view of the peaks and posing in the snow — all are wearing the latest It items from Chanel.
 Keep your eyes on the must-have pieces for the season like shearling two-tone coats, layer-able sweaters, and black quilted dungarees printed with the letters of Chanel.
 The collection will be available in boutiques starting September 2021.